 The program is conducted over the 3 days from 9 - 11 May 2017.
 Usually students sit the tests in their own schools.

 For Years 3 and 5 there will be 4 tests: Language conventions, Writing, Reading and Numeracy.

-For Years 7 and 9 there will be 5 tests: Language conventions, Writing, Reading, Numeracy-non-calculator and Numeracy-calculator allowed.
+For Years 7 and 9 there will be 4 tests: Language conventions, Writing, Reading, Numeracy Part A (calculator) and Part B (non-calculator).

 For the Writing test, students will be given a stimulus and asked to write a response to the task in a maximum of three pages.
 There will be one Writing stimulus for students in Years 3 and 5; and a second different Writing stimulus for students in Years 7 and 9.
 However, both will be of the same genre.

 The response formats for questions on all other test papers will be either multiple choice (shade a bubble to indicate the answer) or constructed response (write the answer in a box or on a line).
 Online test items may also include other response types such as hotspot and drag and drop items.